kumar303/omnicast/README.md

 Install the [manifest](http://kumar303.github.com/omnicast/manifest.webapp)
 or [launch it](http://kumar303.github.com/omnicast/)
-from Git Hub Pages.
+from Github Pages.
-Here is a [shortcut](http://app-loader.appspot.com/44338) to install the app from Git Hub pages.
+Here is a [shortcut](http://app-loader.appspot.com/44338) to install the app from Github pages.

 ## Hack on it

-To simulate serving static content from Git Hub pages you can run a simple NodeJS server:
+To simulate serving static content from Github pages you can run a simple NodeJS server:

     npm install